 From all over the world, the water gods are gathering.
-They’re attending the Very Important Water Conference (which might actually just be a pool party).
-For a few hours, they’ll discuss their legends, family ties, and the moisture they lord over — both the fresh water and the salt.
+They’re attending the very important Water Conference (which might actually just be a pool party).
+For a few hours, they’ll discuss their legends, family ties, and the violent sea storms they often lord over.

 Since they can’t float in the pool and pour a piña colada at the same time, mortals have been summoned as waiters.
 You can get out of jury duty but there’s no way you can get out of this one.

 That being said, things really aren’t so bad.
 You’re allowed to eat all the cocktail garnishes you want and you can spend time talking to each water god in person; pet monsters and all.

 Greek Gods of Water and the Sea

 There are Greek gods and goddesses for nearly everything, including several who ruled over the water and the sea.
 Here are some of the most significant from all of Greek mythology:

 Poseidon — Greek God of the Sea and Water